 The experience of skiing or snowboarding down Scotland's mountains at one of our five ski centres will certainly live long in the memory.
-But thanks to artificial ski slopes and indoor skiing, it doesn't actually have to be winter to enjoy great snowsports in Scotland!
+But thanks to artificial and real snow indoor slopes, it doesn't actually have to be winter to enjoy great snowsports in Scotland!
 Get some pre-ski season practice and brush up on your skills on these year-round slopes.

 The beauty of Snow Factor, which is located in Soar at intu Braehead near Glasgow, is that there's no need to get up early and check the weather.
 Why?
 Because real fresh snow is available all year-round.
 Fancy perfecting that parallel turn in July, or mastering the snow plow in September?
 If so, Snow Factor is the place for you.